University Catalog

 POLS 3310RESEARCH METHODS AND POLITICAL ANALYSIS (or equivalent)3

-Select at least one course from any four of the five areas listed:12
+Select at least one course from each of the four areas listed:12

 LEGISLATIVE ORGANIZATION AND PROCEDURE